Apoorva-Raghuvanshi/IoT-HOME-AUTOMATION/README.md

 A home automation system will monitor or control home attributes such as lighting, climate, entertainment systems and appliances.
 It may also include home security such as access control and alarm systems

 # COMPONENTS USED:
-1.One Arduino Uno
+1. One Arduino Uno
-2.Two diodes
+2. Two diodes
-3.Two resistance of 1K ohm
+3. Two resistance of 1K ohm
-4.Two transistors
+4. Two transistors
-5.One lamp
+5. One lamp
-6.One fan
+6. One fan
-7.Two relay
+7. Two relay
-8.One alternator
+8. One alternator
-9.One virtual terminal
+9. One virtual terminal

 # WORKING (SIMULATION BY USING PROTEUS 8 PROFESSIONAL):